FilipPawlak/Tic-Tac-Toe-Game-in-Numpy/README.md

 # Tic-Tac-Toe-Game-in-Numpy

-This repositorium contains Tic-Tac-Toe Game wrtten only in Numpy library
+This repositorium contains Tic-Tac-Toe Game written only in Numpy library